Skip to content

 (Payment provider, bank account number, or paylink)

 Please contact me if there are any issues with this payment.
+Best wishes,

 (Your name)

-When a reminder email goes without payment and it’s been over two weeks since the due date, you’ll need to chase up again with another reminder.
-You might want to add in a note about your payment terms again and ask when you can expect to receive payment.
-Depending on your payment terms and contract, you can also start adding in a note about applicable late fees.
+When a reminder email goes without payment, and it’s been over two weeks since the due date, you’ll need to chase up again with another reminder.
+You might want to add a note about your payment terms again and ask when you can expect to receive payment.
+Depending on your payment terms and contract, you can also start adding a note about applicable late fees.
 If over a month has passed, it might be time to get on the phone and even start looking at your legal options.

 How GoCardless makes it easier to request payment